 Taking notes on an iPhone is all well and good, but for those connoisseurs of cafe culture, nothing beats pen and paper.
 This slim journal cover, handcrafted in Spain from beautifully soft leather, will hold a scribbler’s favorite Moleskine or Field Notes notebook, with a facing pocket for tickets, receipts, or memorabilia.
-It's a bit of a splurge but not necessarily something they'd buy for themselves, so they'll appreciate it even more.
+It's a bit of a splurge, so you'll appreciate it every time you use it.

-Personalized Zipped Journal Cover, $63, aseismanos.com.
+Personalized Zipped Journal Cover, $63,aseismanos.com.
 (Notebook sold separately.
-Budget Travel readers receive 15% off with coupon code TRAVEL15; order by Dec.
-12 for Christmas delivery.)
+Budget Travel readers receive 15% off with coupon code TRAVEL15.)

 Prepare for the Worst

-Things happen on the go, but day trippers (and other travelers) will be ready for blisters, cuts, or chafing thighs when they carry their supplies in a pouch clearly marked for the purpose.
+Things happen on the go, but you'll be ready for blisters, cuts, or chafing thighs when you carry your supplies in a pouch clearly marked for the purpose.
 This one is hand-sewn to order, with a natural cotton duck canvas exterior and a red-vinyl interior for easy cleanup.
 We like the large version, which has room to hold chargers and battery packs as well as Band-Aids and ointments.

 Red Cross Medicine Pouch, Tomato Pin, $12-22, etsy.com.
 (Order by Dec.
 12 for Christmas delivery.)